Sakurairinaqwq/GameExtractor/README.md

 There is a Contact Form on our website, if you need to contact us for any further purpose.

 ## Version History

+* Version 3.16.0002
+  * [I] Small incremental version, with the intention of primarily adding more supported games.
+  * [A] Have now added JavaFX libraries and a separate executable, for running on PCs with Java 11+
+  * [B] DXT3 images now display with their alpha channel

+* Version 3.16.0001
+  * [I] Small incremental version, with the intention of primarily adding more supported games.
+  * [A] Previews are cleaned up before opening the new preview, to reduce memory usage
+  * [A] BC6H Texture2D images can now be displayed from Unity archives
+  * [A] Additional swizzling functions for consoles have been added
+  * [B] Unity3D and ResS files larger than 4GB are now read and/or split properly
+  * [B] When choosing both an Image and a Mesh converter when extracting, the meshes will now be converted to the mesh format instead of the image format.
+  * [B] Bug fixes for the use of ShellFolder in newer Java versions (eg Java 21+)
+  * [B] Saving changes to a text file will now save the currently-edited cell as well

 * Version 3.16
   * [I] Support for more games, with a focus on adding previews and write support, where possible.